flywheel-apps/dcm2niix/README.md

 #### dcm2niix
 * **anonymize_bids**: Anonymize BIDS.
 Options: true (default), false. **bids_sidecar** config option must be enabled (i.e., 'y' or 'o' options).
 * **bids_sidecar**: Output BIDS sidecar in JSON format.
 Options are 'y'=yes, 'n'=no (default), 'o'=only (whereby no NIfTI file will be generated).
         - Note: bids_sidecar is always invoked when running dcm2niix to be used as metadata.
 User configuration preference is handled after acquiring metadata.
+If JSON file not present, NIfTI(s), even if produced may not be copied into final output.

 * **comment**: If non-empty, store comment as NIfTI aux_file.
 Options: non-empty string, 24 characters maximum.
         - Note: The 24 character comment is placed in (1) all NIfTI output files in the aux_file variable.
 You can use fslhdr to access the NIfTI header data and see this comment; and (2) all JSON files (i.e., BIDS sidecars), which means the comment is stored as metadata for all associated output files and would be included in the **bids_sidecar** file, if invoked.

 * **compress_images**: Gzip compress images.
 Options: 'y'=yes (default), 'i'=internal, 'n'=no, '3'=no,3D.
         - Note: If option '3' is chosen, the filename flag will be set to '-f %p_%s' to prevent overwriting files.